 9. For a Healthy Pregnancy

-Often during pregnancy, women are found to be deficient in their folic acid level.
-And amazingly, blackberries are the source of folate.
+Often, during pregnancy, women are found to be deficient in their folic acid levels.
+Amazingly, blackberries are a source of folate.
 Folate is essential for optimal cell functioning and tissue health, reducing the risk of congenital disabilities in newborns.
 Besides this, the presence of Vitamin C and antioxidants elevates the immune response of the expectant mother.
 Moreover, rich amounts of calcium, iron, magnesium, and phosphorus result in the healthy bones of a pregnant woman.
-Thus, overall make your pregnancy healthy.
+Thus, overall, make your pregnancy healthy.
 (7)

 10. Other Benefits

-For super immune response: Blackberries are a superfood for a super immune response as it has an abundance of Vitamin C, phytoestrogens, various vitamins, and minerals.
-Daily intake of Blackberries helps fight against pathogens, resulting in protection from different sorts of infections and illnesses.
+For a super immune response: Blackberries are a superfood for an excellent immune response as they have an abundance of vitamin C, phytoestrogens, various vitamins, and minerals.
+Daily intake of Blackberries helps fight against pathogens, resulting in protection from different infections and illnesses.

 For hemorrhoids, dysentery, and diarrhea: The pulp of Blackberry is known for healing hemorrhoids.
 Boiling blackberries and drinking the strained liquid helps in treating dysentery and diarrhea.

 Heal your wounds: Yet another wonder it can do is to heal your wounds.
-Blackberries contain astringent tannins in their leaves, so topical application of tincture of Blackberry leaves causes constriction of blood vessels that results in the cure of small wounds.
-In addition, since blackberries have a good percentage of Vitamin K on it, it is known to help in accelerating the normal blood clotting.
+Blackberries contain astringent tannins in their leaves, so topical application of tincture of Blackberry leaves causes constriction of blood vessels that results in the cure of minor wounds.
+In addition, since blackberries have a good percentage of Vitamin Ki, they are known to help accelerate normal blood clotting.

 Summary